iamMashel/econ_churn/README.md

 `pandas`, `plotly`, `seaborn`, `scikit-learn`, `streamlit`

 ## 💼 Use Case
-Ideal for showcasing client-facing freelance projects in e-commerce, marketing, and business analytics.
+Ideal for showcasing client-facing projects in e-commerce, marketing, and business analytics.

 ## Dataset Overview
 generated fake data to simulate, also mirrors what you’d get from Shopify, WooCommerce, or a similar e-commerce platform.